evamaxfield/distributed-ecosystem/README.md

 * data is linked to the code that produced it
 * data organization is (partially) managed for the user
 * scaling from laptop to cluster should be a non-issue

+### A Brief Discussion on Why

+Why do we care about those bullets?
+If the goal is "easily reproducible publishable science" -- wouldn't you also want to make it easy to test and document your workflow?
+Wouldn't it be nice to tie generated research objects (results, plots, etc.) to the code that produced it?
+And, wouldn't it be nice to make it so that your workflow can run on some other infrastructure?

+That isn't even counting the value of doing this for ourselves.
+All of these things generally make iterative development easier in the long run when we inevitably need to change the data source, or one of the tasks in the workflow, or someone asks _how_ a plot was made, or we realize we can save money by moving from one set of infrastructure pieces to another.

 ## Psuedo-code
 The following psuedo-code will show the effect of these tools on a common workflow for